tajo/ladle/packages/website/docs/addons.md

 ## Storybook interoperability

 Ladle currently supports or partially supports most major features of the [Component Story Format](https://storybook.js.org/docs/react/api/csf).
 We are long-time users of Storybook, and it is our priority to make the transition between the two tools as seamless as possible (aka no changes in the user code).
-However, the goal is not to implement every single feature or addon that Storybook provides, only those that are used the most.
+However, the goal is not to implement every single feature or addon that Storybook provides.

 Some features that are currently missing but are on our roadmap:

-- Docs addon and support for mdx
+- Generating controls through TS types